esp-rs/esp-wifi-sys/README.md

   - gets an ip address via DHCP
   - performs an HTTP get request to some "random" server

+- static_ip
+  - set SSID and PASSWORD env variable
+  - set STATIC_IP and GATEWAY_IP env variable (e.g. "192.168.2.191" / "192.168.2.1")
+  - might be necessary to configure your WiFi access point accordingly
+  - uses the given static IP
+  - responds with some HTML content when connecting to port 8080

 - ble
     - starts Bluetooth advertising
     - offers one service with two characteristics (one is read/write, one is write only)